Sewing Machine Fun is reader supported! If you make a purchase through an affiliate link, I may earn a small commission at no extra cost to you.

 We all make mistakes and need to pull out stitches, unfortunately.
 Enter the handy seam ripper!
 Just be careful to not rip your fabric along with the stitches.
-All of my sewing machines have included a seam ripper with their accessories, but if yours doesn’t, this is a must-have sewing accessory!
+All of my sewing machines have included a seam ripper with their accessories, but if yours doesn’t, this is one of the must-have sewing supplies!
 I also use it to sometimes open buttonholes.

 Some sort of measuring device is also absolutely crucial to making sure your fabric and seam measurements are accurate.
 As with all sewing supplies, there are several options.
 Here are some of the most common.